stackbit-projects/yorgato-dev-f10e1/content/pages/about.md

 I have worked in recognized organizations, I have met wonderful people and companies, and worked on projects for people, small businesses to large companies.

+My experience has allowed me to improve skills such as:

+*   Agile Development , Software Architecture

+*   Java, Spring Boot, Php, Python, Javascript, GitHub

+*   Sql Databases and some NoSql.

 As a hobby, i like soccer and best soccer team America from Cali, I'm faher, husband and some funny.

 *Thank You people!*